Character name: Dr. Emily Brockton

 Producer Herman Cohen purchased the original story written by Peter Bryan and John Gilling in 1968, with filming scheduled to commence in November 1968 with a $2,500,000.00 budget.

 Production delays prevented the filming until June 1969.

-Joan signed-on in May 1969 in the role of "Dr. Brockton" - A role originally written as a man.
+Joan signed-on in May 1969 in the role of "Dr. Brockton.
+The role originally written as a male doctor.